abdelFerdous/TeamProject1/markdown/tuan.md

-I will add database about some name of the legends and meta build in each of them:
+I will add database about item:
     -name of the items
     -price:
-    -Runes for the legend
+    -Role
+    -Description

 20/2/2023:
 I have updated apperances of the pages :